Cookie preferences

 Which day trips from KL are worth renting a car for?

-Three day trips from KL stand out as consistently popular with visitors who have a car: Genting Highlands (55 km north, 45–70 minutes via the Karak Highway) for SkyWorld theme park and cool highland air; Malacca (150 km south, 1.5–2 hours via the PLUS Expressway) for UNESCO-listed Dutch and Portuguese heritage, Jonker Street, and Peranakan cuisine; and Port Dickson (100 km southwest, about 1.5 hours via the Elite Highway) for the nearest beach to KL.
+Three day trips from KL stand out as consistently popular with visitors who have a car: Genting Highlands (about 55 km north, 45–70 minutes via the Karak Highway) for SkyWorld theme park and cool highland air; Malacca (about 150 km south, 1.5–2 hours via the PLUS Expressway) for UNESCO-listed Dutch and Portuguese heritage, Jonker Street, and Peranakan cuisine; and Port Dickson (about 100 km southwest, about 1.5 hours via the Elite Highway) for the nearest beach to KL.
 None of these works comfortably by public transport — buses run but take significantly longer and require connections.
 A car turns each into a straightforward day return from KL.

 AttractionDistance from KLBy train or walkingBy carRecommendation

-Petronas Towers (KLCC)City centreKLCC LRT — direct15–30 min + RM 5–8/hr parkingNo car needed — take the LRT
+Petronas Towers (KLCC)City centreKLCC LRT — direct15–30 min + ~RM 4–5/hr parkingNo car needed — take the LRT

 KL Tower (Menara KL)1 km from KLCCWalk uphill or Grab from KLCC10 min + limited street parkingWalk or Grab from KLCC